 Calculating Your Cholesterol

-Your cholesterol numbers help inform you of your risk of heart disease, but the standard way they’re determined doesn’t always provide the most accurate assessment.
+Your cholesterol numbers are an important factor in assessing your risk of cardiovascular disease, but the standard way they’re determined doesn’t always provide the most accurate assessment.
 Johns Hopkins researchers have developed a better way to calculate more precisely the level of so-called bad cholesterol, known as low-density lipoprotein (LDL) cholesterol.